An alternative foundation of quantum theory: Motivation, first postulates, and some basic results

 - The eigenspaces of the operator are associated with one of several variables, say $\theta$. are in one-to-one correspondence with questions of the form ‘What is $\theta$?/ What will $\theta$ be if it is measured?’ together with sharp answers ‘$\theta=u$’ for some $u$.
 In the maximal case, this gives a simple interpretation of eigenvectors.

-To show all this in detail requires some further conceptual developments.
-In particular, for the most general version of my approach, I need:

-\textbf{Postulate 5} \textit{One can define a group $K$ of actions on the space $\Omega_\phi$ associated with $\phi$.
-For at least one maximal accessible variable $\theta$ there is a group $G$ of actions on the associated space $\Omega_\theta$.}
+To show all this in detail requires separate proofs given in Appendix 2.
+For the most general version of my approach, I crucially need the assumption (Postulate 3) that there is a group $K$ of actions on the range space $\Omega_\phi$ of $\phi$.
+Also, for at least one maximal accessible variable $\theta$, I need to assume that there is a group $G$ acting on $\Omega_\theta$ that is transitive and has a trivial isotropy group (see later).

+The existence of the group $K$ implies a property of relatedness between two different accessible variable $\theta$ and $\eta$ that have similar ranges.

+\textbf{Proposition 1.} \textit{Assume that the basic inaccessible variable $\phi$ satisfies Postulate 3, and that two given accessible variables $\theta$ and $\eta$ have ranges $\Omega_\theta$ and $\Omega_\eta$ that are in one-to-one correspondence.
+Then either there is a bijective function connecting $\theta$ and $\eta$, or the following holds: There exists an accessible variable $\xi$ which is a bijective function of $\eta$ such that $\theta$ and $\xi$ are related.}